 Welcome to the enchanting world of the Royal Highland Festival.
 Surrounded by the snow capped Himalayan Mountains of Laya, the festival weaves and showcases the culture, tradition, and natural beauty of Bhutan's highlander communities.

 Experience the warmth and authenticity of the Highlander's way of life, as you witness age-old traditions and cultural performances that have withstood the test of time, while being surrounded by magical peaks.
-We invite you to this year's Royal Highland Festival, set for 23-24 October 2023.
+We invite you to this year's Royal Highland Festival, set for 23-24 October every year.
 See you in Laya!

 Guests attending the two-day festival can enjoy the breathtaking sights and sounds of the high Himalaya, as well as games, parades and competitions showcasing highland animals including yaks, horses and mastiff dogs.
 Some of the animals are dressed in expensive fabrics with colored hair and adorned bells.
 In addition, a variety of cultural programmes will be performed by the Layaps, the indigenous people inhabiting Laya, including traditional songs, dances, poetry recitations and gift offerings.
 Layaps refer to their homeland as Be-yul – "the hidden land.”